cakephp/docs/en/appendices/3-5-migration-guide.rst

 * ``Cake\Event\EventManager::on()`` and ``off()`` methods are now chainable making it simpler to set multiple events at once.
 * ``Cake\Validation\Validator::regex()`` was added for a more convenient way to validate data against a regex pattern.
+* ``Cake\Routing\Router::reverseToArray()`` was added.
+This method allow you to convert a request object into an array that can be used to generate URL strings.